yusufcodes/react-study/README.md

 ### Limitations of JSX

 A restriction on JSX is the use of different attribute names to real HTML.
-For example, we can't use 'class' but we must use 'className'.
+For example, we can't use 'class' but we must use '**className**'.
 This is because class is a reserved keyword in JavaScript, so cannot be used.
 This brings up the important point that: **this is JSX, not HTML.** For this reason, although they look very similar, there are still some differences.

 Also, everything must be wrapped in **one div** when rendering a component.
 This could also be seen as a limitation, but is standard practice when writing React code.